 Not all assets are covered by a Will

 - Some assets can’t even be included in a will.
-For example, a will only covers assets or property owned solely in your name.
-It does not cover property co-owned by you with others listed as joint tenants, nor does a will cover assets that pass directly to a beneficiary by contract, such as a life insurance policy or retirement account.
+For example, a will only cover assets or property owned solely in your name.
+It does not cover property co-owned by you with others listed as joint tenants, nor does a will cover assets that pass directly to a beneficiary by contracts, such as a life insurance policy or retirement account.

 Though a will is an integral part of your estate plan, a will is almost never enough by itself.
 Instead, wills are often combined with other planning vehicles, such as living trusts, to provide a level of protection devoid of any gaps or blind spots.
 And here’s the thing: If your plan is incomplete, it’s your family that suffers, having to clean it all up after you are gone.

 As your Personal Lawyer, we will empower you to feel confident that you have the right combination of planning solutions for your family’s unique circumstances.
 Schedule a Family Wealth Planning Session today to get started.